Inspire-com/candidate-homework/Infrastructure_Engineer (consolidated).md

 ## AWS CLI ##
 Some things cannot be done in the AWS console, like scripting etc. Provide examples of AWS CLI (in a bash/zsh script) that can do the following:
-- Show the contents of the hypothetical s3 bucket Important Data/logs
+- Show the contents of the hypothetical s3 bucket `Important Data/logs`
 - Change the name of an IAM user
-- Add the caller's IP address to a hypothetical security group sg_3452925
+- Add the caller's IP address to a hypothetical security group `sg_3452925`
-- Instantiate a new policy and attach it to the hypothetical role developer_level2
+- Instantiate a new policy and attach it to the hypothetical role `developer_level2`

 ## Terraform ##
 We use Terraform to manage infrastructure within our AWS accounts

 Please create a Terraform (written in HCL) configuration to create and maintain the following resources:
-- A t2.micro EC2 instance, named 'workbench1', based on an amazon machine image.
+- A t2.micro EC2 instance, named `workbench1`, based on an amazon machine image.
 - A RDS Cluster with 2 nodes, each in different availability zone, with a max number of simultaneous connections equal to 16,000 connections.
-- A pair of buckets, one pubic, one private with access to one external account with the account id: 001234567890
+- A pair of buckets, one pubic, one private with access to one external account with the account id: `001234567890`
-- An IAM group containing 3 IAM users: vera, chuck and dave
+- An IAM group containing 3 IAM users: `vera`, `chuck` and `dave`

 # Software Development #
 While we work on infrastructure, we do actually write code.
 You need coding skills, both in writing code and working with various engineers throughout the company to help solve problems and identify new requirements.
 Take some time to explain your development process as you demonstate your coding prowess.

 ## Python ##
 We use python heavily in our systems and infrastructure.
 It's important to us that you demonstrate your software development skills, and python is an appropriate vehicle for that.
 Write a simple AWS Lambda function in Python that reads data from an S3 bucket, processes it, and saves the results back to S3.
 Explain how you would structure the code and handle